- OUR PRACTICE

-Although the easily recognizable varicose vein symptoms are visual such as bulging veins in leg, several varicose vein pain symptoms are often present as well.
-Patients with venous failure often complain of:
+Although the easily recognizable symptoms are visual such as bulging veins in legs, several other symptoms are often present as well.
+Symptoms include:

 The following are found to be the most common varicose vein causes:

 There are certainly things you can do on your own to try and prevent the varicose veins you have from getting worse.
-Unfortunately you can't prevent varicose veins from forming, especially if you have a family history of venous insufficiency or vein disease.
+Unfortunately you can't prevent them from forming, especially if you have a family history of venous insufficiency or vein disease.

-There are several modern in-office procedures for varicose vein treatment that cause minimal pain (if any) and very little downtime.
-At Advanced Vein Institute of Arizona we don’t use outmoded vein surgery methods such as phlebectomy or vein stripping, as these are painful procedures with slow healing times.
+There are several modern in-office procedures for varicose vein treatment.
+We don’t use outmoded vein surgery methods such as phlebectomy or vein stripping, as these are painful procedures with slow healing times.
 We have perfected endovenous (inside the vein) techniques to successfully treat the great saphenous veins and small saphenous veins.
 Pain relief for varicose veins is available for everyone.
-In fact, most of the time Jilanne is able to treat accessory veins that other vein doctors often thought untreatable using with endovenous approaches.
-Patients and referring physicians alike are amazed at Jilanne's technical expertise as she treats veins that other vein doctors have recommended phlebectomy, microphlebectomy, or stripping.
+In fact, most of the time Dr. Rose is able to treat accessory veins that other vein doctors often thought untreatable using endovenous approaches.
+Patients and referring physicians alike are amazed at Dr. Rose's technical expertise as she treats veins that other vein doctors have recommended phlebectomy, microphlebectomy, or vein stripping.